wekiwork/moorexa-installer/readme.md

 	You can replace 'master' with a version number if you want to.

 5. Paste command copied into your terminal and hit the ENTER key to start operation.
+6. Wait for the process to finish
+7. Enjoy building with PHP on Moorexa..